Skin changes are a common side effect of many prescription

 heart rhythm problems, such as amiodarone.

 Reactions when the skin is exposed to sunlight.
 Many medicines can cause these reactions.
 The reaction may

-(phototoxic reactions) or can spread to include other areas (photoallergic
+(phototoxic reaction), or it can spread to other

 If you think that your skin changes may be caused by a